-Pass Through Certificates To Selling Group Members Discount To Broker/Dealers
+Pass Through Certificates 2012-1A Concession To Selling Group Members % Discount To Broker/Dealers % 2012-1B

-2009-2A % %

-2009-2B

-The Certificates are a new issue of securities with no established trading market.
+Each Class of Certificates is a new issue of securities with no established trading market.
 Continental does not intend to apply for the listing of the Certificates on a national securities exchange.

 The Underwriters have advised Continental that one or more of the Underwriters currently intend to make a market in the Certificates, as permitted by applicable laws and regulations.
 The Underwriters are not obligated, however, to make a market in the Certificates and any such market making may be discontinued at any time at their sole discretion.
 Accordingly, no assurance can be given as to the liquidity of the trading market for the Certificates.

-Continental has agreed to indemnify the Underwriters against certain liabilities including liabilities under the Securities Act of 1933, as amended, or contribute to payments which the Underwriters may be required to make in that respect.
+Continental has agreed to indemnify the several Underwriters against certain liabilities including liabilities under the Securities Act of 1933, as amended, or contribute to payments which the Underwriters may be required to make in that respect.